phazel/book_list/2018/reviews.md

 **Guide to Living Through the Impending Apocalypse** *by First Dog on the Moon*

+I started getting a bit worried about that whole Global Environmental Collapse thing that's definitely happening right now, so a friend of mine recommended I read this book.
+It was a bit of a giggle sometimes, but you know.
+I'm still worried.

 **The Quiet Earth**
 *by Craig Harrison*

+This one had a great premise and executed on the atmosphere amazingly well.
+Having an unreliable narrator was good fun, though could have done with a bit less of the casual racism.
+I can only assume the author doesn't share the protagonist's views.
+Unfortunately the ending was a little disappointing.

 **The Found and the Lost**
 *by Ursula K. Le Guin*

+A collection of short stories from one of the greats.
+Many of them were within her Hainish universe, however the one that stuck with me the most was actually set in our own world.
+"Hernes" was about a family of four generations of women, each from their own perspectives, and it was beautiful.

 **Harry Potter and the Goblet Of Fire**
 *by J. K. Rowling*

+I've been listening to the HP audiobooks to help me fall asleep.
+They're so familiar that I don't mind if I miss anything.

 **Wailing Ghosts**
 *by Pu Songling*

+A collection of scary Chinese folk talks.
+I suspect much has been lost in translation, though the straightforward tone used to describe what should be terrifying stories provides its own entertainment.

 **The Breakthrough**
 *by Daphne Du Maurier*

+A short story I thoroughly enjoyed, especially her characterisation work at the beginning.
+I want to read more from Du Maurier.

 **Fingersmith**
 *by Sarah Waters*

+This was one of my favourite books this year.
+Her use of character and plot was spectacular.
+The atmosphere of the old house, the questions left hanging perfectly.
+The suspense.
+The heartbreak.
+Oh god.
+Read this book, seriously.
+I don't even just love it because it has girls kissing in it, but it has that too!

 **Traffic**
 *by John Ruskin*

+A racist rant by an old racist guy.
+Nothing much else to say about it.

 **The Awakening**
 *by Kate Chopin*